 The core purpose of a landing page is to create a clear entry point for your e-commerce site, or a particular section of your site, and it’s a great channel to drive traffic to your appointment booking service.

-Creating a variety of dedicated landing pages with different SEO optimised information about your Appointment Booking service, will boost traffic to your Qudini Appointment Booking webpage.
-The SEO optimised cotent will ensure that your landing page shows at the top of customer Googld searches and to drive further traffic you can create paid adverts that link directly to this page.
+To drive traffic into stores and to build stronger customer relationships, many retailers are offering in-store and virtual appointment booking services.
+While this service is often powered by appointment scheduling software, creating a variety of dedicated landing pages with different SEO optimized information about your appointment booking service is a great way to increase traffic and awareness.
+The SEO optimized content will ensure that your landing page shows at the top of your customers’ Google searches and, to drive further traffic, you can create paid ads that link directly to this page.

 Creating the ideal page